gkahiu/qrbarcodeitem-plugin/README.md

 The minimum version is QGIS 3.6.

 ## Installation
-QGIS 3.6+ needs to be installed, the installer is available on [this](https://qgis.org/en/site/forusers/download.html) page.
+QGIS 3.6+ needs to be installed, the latest installer is available on [this](https://qgis.org/en/site/forusers/download.html) page.

 Using the plugin manager in QGIS: